vmware-archive/kubeless/README.md

 ### PubSub function

-We provide several [PubSub runtimes](https://hub.docker.com/r/kubeless/),which has suffix `event-consumer`, specified for languages that help you to quickly deploy your function with PubSub mechanism.
+We provide several [PubSub runtimes](https://hub.docker.com/r/kubeless/), which has suffix `event-consumer`, specified for languages that help you to quickly deploy your function with PubSub mechanism.
 The PubSub function will expect to consume input messages from a predefined Kafka topic which means Kafka is required.
 In Kubeless [release page](https://github.com/kubeless/kubeless/releases), you can find the manifest to quickly deploy a collection of Kafka and Zookeeper statefulsets.
+If you have a Kafka cluster already running in the same Kubernetes environment, you can also deploy PubSub function with it.
+Check out [this tutorial](./docs/use-existing-kafka.md) for more details how to do that.

 Once deployed, you can verify two statefulsets up and running: